-Growing requirements to retain and access stored volumes of data over longer durations will redefine expectations of the storage "archive".
+Growing requirements to retain and access stored volumes of data over longer durations will redefine expectations of the storage "archive"

-The vast majority of respondents in this year's Cloud Storage Index indicate they are using cloud storage for an archive-related use case.
-Analytics and data processing, security analytics and forensics (e.g., advanced threat detection/hunting), collaborative applications (e.g., email, messaging, enterprise social media), and regulatory and compliance requirements top the list of "active" archive use cases.
+All Japanese respondents in this year's Cloud Storage Index indicate they are using cloud storage for an archive-related use case.
+Analytics and data processing, expansion of primary storage (for cost purposes, performance needs etc.), security analytics and forensics (e.g., advanced threat detection/hunting), collaborative applications (e.g., email, messaging, enterprise social media), and regulatory and compliance requirements top the list of "active" archive use cases.

 The good news is cloud object storage can often be utilized as a cost-effective, performant solution for a range of active archive use cases.
 The bad news is many "cold" object tiers have performance and access penalties for touching data that is meant to be retained cheaply and over the long term.
 How does this impact the end user?
-Unfortunately, 98% of respondents have to deal with performance degradation and/or data access penalties associated with touching data held in a cold storage tier.
-And this happens frequently, 83% of respondents indicate they are accessing their archive data at least monthly.
+Unfortunately, 99% of respondents have to deal with performance degradation and/or data access penalties associated with touching data held in a cold storage tier.
+And this happens frequently, 69% of respondents indicate they are accessing their archive data at least monthly.